KKONZ/beautiful-jekyll/_posts/2017-12-02-deep-quartet.md

 ---
 # Music Generation with Deep Neural Networks

-In this post we will look expand on the research for DeepBach from Sony CSL and broaden the corpus to not only Bach Chorales but also include string quartets scrapped from the web site KunstDerFuge with Selenium using the Python wrapper.
+This post will expand on the research done for the DeepBach project from Sony CSL and broaden the corpus to not only Bach Chorales but also include string quartets scrapped from the web site KunstDerFuge with Selenium using the Python wrapper.

 The base version of this code is available here:...